Freelance Writing: What You Need to Know Before You Jump

 While you’re waiting for the magical assignment that will bring you fame and fortune, learn everything you can about freelance writing.

 Subscribe to blogs and newsletters about writing posted by real-life successful writers.
 Follow them, read, and leave comments using your full name or the name that appears on your website.
 This also helps build your online presence.
 Note: be consistent.
-Use the name clients will Google on all of your social sites, especially Google+.
-Google+ is gaining more and more strength over LinkedIn.
+Use the name clients will Google on all of your social sites.

 Sign up for the free webinars held by prominent, successful writers and bloggers.
 Be active in the online communities.
 Comment often.
 Become friends with writers and bloggers.
 I’ve had job leads come my way by online writer friends as well as copy editing jobs.
 Share what you learn with others.
 Master the creed of successful freelance writers: Know, Like, Trust.
 Clients need to feel comfortable and confident in hiring you.